-This is the first time that a group of international basic and translational scientists and physicians have come together as a consortium to focus on DIPGs and to focus on a bench-to-bedside approach to rationally target therapy for children with DIPGs.
+This is the first time that a group of international basic and translational scientists and physicians have come together as a consortium to focus on DIPGs and on a bench-to-bedside approach to rationally target therapy for children with DIPGs.

 They will test the two or three most effective drugs in the mouse models in combination.
 The ultimate goal is to move the most effective single agent or combination therapy forward to early phase clinical trials in the next 18-24 months.